Bounties-Network/BountiesAPI/bounties_api/analytics/pricing/README.md

 ### A less fun statistical approach is better for the platform now

-I believe in the short term a statistical approach that works on percentile is probably the best choice.
-Would suggest slicing by category (if big enough) and log-normalized-and-binned days to deadline.
+I believe in the short term, a statistical approach based on percentile is probably the best choice.
+Slicing by category (if big enough) and log-normalized-and-binned days to deadline would probably be best.
 An example input would be "Javascipt, 30 days" and a distribution of closing prices would be presented to the user.
 For example a user would input their bounty and would be shown that the 50th percentile is 150$ and 90th percentile is 450$.
-This would allow users to price their own bounties using their own intuition.
+The user could price their own bounties using their intuition with a guide from the data.
 This is a less exciting solution but may be the right choice for the market in the short term.

 ## Future research

 There's a lot more that could be done if this line of inquiry is to be expanded.
 Here are just a few areas that can be built upon.
-Many large online marketplaces (e.g. Airbnb, EBay, Amazon) use these techniques to great success to run stable, efficient and profitable markets.
+Many large online marketplaces (e.g. Airbnb, eBay, Amazon) use these techniques to great success to run stable, efficient and profitable markets.
 The methods used here are built on papers produced by these companies working to solve exactly these problems.

 1. RNN/CNN on text
 2. More rigorous grid search